rk280392/centos7-AWS-LAMP-setup/README.md

 8 - clone the repository.

-9 - Make sure to edit the keypair variable and use your keypair name with proper path
+9 - make sure to edit the keypair variable and use your keypair name with proper path

 10 - change private_key_file in ansible.cfg

-10 - run ansible-playbook. ansible-playbook -i hosts launch-ec2.yml
+11 - run ansible-playbook. ansible-playbook -i hosts launch-ec2.yml